arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 print(value)
 ```

-The above function *returns* a value of `10`, because we fed `5`,`5` into it.
+The above function **returns** a value of `10`, because we fed `5`,`5` into it.
 The function simply adds it together, and returns the value to you.

 ## Summary

-In this Python crash course, we've covered some of the very fundamental aspects of the Python programming language.
+In this Python® crash course, we've covered some of the very fundamental aspects of the Python® programming language.

 In this course, we are focused on MicroPython, which is a micro-implementation of the language.
-This means that most core functionalites of the language is available, such as **operators, statements, loops & functions.**
+This means that most core functionalities of the language is available, such as **operators, statements, loops and functions**.

 - [Next Chapter: Digital Signals](/micropython-course/course/digital)